APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

     ![](./media/24-07-2024(39).png)

-1. The Azure Functions are triggered at different stages. please find it in detail:
+1. The Azure Functions are triggered at different stages.
+Please find it in detail:

     - **BatchStartProcessing**: When a document is uploaded to Azure Storage, it automatically triggers this Azure Function.
 This function acts as the initial step in the document processing pipeline.
 Here's how it works: